Game changing technology for monitoring integrity of steel structures

 The sensor matrix is designed for optimized sensitivity based on the expected shape of the eroded area.
 For example if the erosion is widespread and in outer radius of a bend, the matrix is distributed along the outer radius.
 If the erosion is expected to be a narrow groove along the outer radius of the bend the matrix can be along the pipe’s circumference which will significantly improve sensitivity.
 Also a combination of these matrices can be applied in case the shape of the erosion is difficult to predict.
 Sufficient area is covered to be sure to pick up the most severe attacks.
 Each Sensor Interface SI has four different sensor matrices which can be located to monitor four separate erosion locations.
 When metal loss is detected, the actual depth of the deepest attack within a matrix can be estimated

 Example of installation for monitoring of four different areas for stress and cracks in bridge cover plate.
 One system with eight SIs can monitor 32 locations within approx. 20m.
-The above system is an autonomous standalone online system with several options for data transfer to the user.
+The above system is an autonomous standalone online system.

 A FEMM system consists of four main modules: